Currently postponed due to the Corona Virus.

 First Half - storytelling by anyone who wants to tell a story.
 Or sing a song.
 Or read a poem.
 Only two rules.
-The story must be true (and yours!) and no more than 10 minutes long.
+The work must be yours and no more than 10 minutes long.
 Contact us if you'd like to book a slot.

 Second Half - top acts direct from the Edinburgh Festival Fringe, or works in progress.
 All for a tenner! (£15 on the door) If you'd like to know more, please email speakeasy @ mavericktheatre.co.uk

-And after a trial of three months, we decided the event was so warm, supportive, creative and funny, we're going to extend it into 2019.
-And we have a remarkable line-up of established acts... along with our first-timers... and hopefully YOU!
+And after a trial of three months, we decided the event was so warm, supportive, creative and funny, we're going to extend it .
+Come along.
+And why not tell your story?

 DAN WEBBER – GENRE FLUID